experimental-informatics/biotext/pd workshop session 1.md

 <img src="./images/image-20210620175122092.png" alt="image-20210620175122092" align="left" width="300" />

-**Linux** (or FreeBSD): In some Linux installations you can download Pd via "apt-get install puredata" or "dnf install puredata"; otherwise you can download the source and compile it as described in INSTALL.txt.

--

-**Apple macOS**: Pd binaries are distributed as a "tar.gz" file.
-The web browser will probably download this archive into your Downloads folder.
-Double click to extract the archived Mac app which you can then run and/or drag into your Applications folder.

--

-**Microsoft Windows**: Pd binaries are distributed as a self-extracting executable or as a "zip" file.

 # what is pure data?

 **[Pure Data](https://puredata.info)** (or Pd) is a real-time graphical programming environment for audio, video, and graphical processing.